rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Russell [^Russell1992pX]
 -   Nozick, R. (2001). *Invariances*. [^Nozick2001]

+Plato's *Phaedrus*:

+>   Socrates: ...
+[There are] two kinds of things the nature of which it would be
+>   quite wonderful to grasp by means of a systematic art.
+>
+>   Phaedrus: Which things?
+>
+>   Socrates: The first consists in seeing together things that are scattered
+>   about everywhere and collecting them into one kind, so that by defining
+>   each thing we can make clear the subject of any instruction we wish to
+>   give.
+Just so with our discussion on love: Whether its definition was or
+>   was not correct, at least it allowed the speach to proceed clearly and
+>   consistently with itself.
+>
+>   Phaedrus: And what is the other thing you are talking about, Socrates?
+>
+>   Socrates: This, in turn, is to be able to cut up each kind according to
+>   its species along its natural joints, and to try not to splinter any part, as
+>   a bad butcher might do. [^Phaedrus265d]

 Psillos:

 >   Helmholtz-Weyl Principle (HW): Different effects (i.e. percepts) imply different